 This page is a chance to show some of the people we have been able to help since we started the project and the difference having a new or replacement bike has made to them.
 Lots more examples can be seen on our social media pages.
-All our bikes are given as free, long term loans for as long as they require them.
-We also want to work with them to help maintain their bikes and give help and advice where needed.
-We organise rides and events to equip people with the skills to use their bikes.
+All our bikes are given as free, long term loans for as long as they are needed.
+We also work with people to help them to maintain their bikes.
+We organise rides and social events to equip people with the skills to use their bikes.
 We take referrals from a range of organisations and specialise in building the confidence and resilience of people who want to use cycling as part of their wellbeing and everyday life.